theverymistergames/unity-common/Blueprints/README.md

 ### Blueprint Asset

-`BlueprintAsset` basically is a scriptable object with some runtime and editor data.
+`BlueprintAsset` is a scriptable object with some runtime and editor data.

 <img width="600" alt="image" src="https://github.com/theverymistergames/unity-common/assets/109593086/1c0c5ee0-54f0-4e30-b0c1-c676b68cb241">

 The data is presented by: